meggilbert15/movie-trailer/README.md

 ## Description

 When a desperate UHF Channel 62 station gives the seriously odd George the job of manager, he and his best friend Bob prove to be programming geniuses, turning the station around -- and attracting the attention of an unscrupulous competitor.
-This comedy focuses most of its creative attention on numerous bizarre television parodies featured throughout/.
+This comedy focuses most of its creative attention on numerous bizarre television parodies featured throughout.

 ## Revisions